cudoventures/cudos-builders/tools-bash/launcher/readme.md

     "internalIp": string, // The internal IP of the computer.
 It will be used for communication betweek the computers themselves.
     "port": number, // The SSH service port.
 Usually it is 22.
     "user": string, // The SSH service user.
-    "sshKeyPath": string, // Absolute path of the sshKey.
+    "sshKeyPath": string, // Absolute filename of the sshKey.
     "pass": string // The password of the sshKey.
 }
 ```